 Just over a week ago, vulnerable Kingstonians situated in tents at the Memorial Centre barns were left – quite literally – out in the cold.

-“A Napanee cop was here with a bunch of kids and he actually assaulted me,” Devlin said, holding back tears.
+“A Napanee cop was here with a bunch of kids and he actually assaulted me,” Kristin said, holding back tears.
 “It’s on the camera at Memorial Centre.
 He grabbed me and started trying to wrestle me away because I was just trying to talk to [the Church Athletic League staff] and to get our electricity back on, because I was sick and freezing to death.”

-Devlin said that the police officer in question appeared to be off duty at the time, but did briefly show her a badge and identified himself as an Ontario Provincial Police (OPP) officer from Napanee.
-Devlin said the man then assaulted her with intent to persuade her to return from the parking lot outside the Church Athletic League Centre to her nearby tent.
-Devlin recounted that the man didn’t make any attempt to help her or any other homeless individuals on the property find heat or to restore their power.
+Kristin said that the police officer in question appeared to be off duty at the time, but did briefly show her a badge and identified himself as an Ontario Provincial Police (OPP) officer from Napanee.
+She said the man then assaulted her with intent to persuade her to return from the parking lot outside the Church Athletic League Centre to her nearby tent.
+Kristin recounted that the man didn’t make any attempt to help her or any other homeless individuals on the property find heat or to restore their power.
 Representatives at the Lennox and Addington County Detachment of the OPP would not provide comment on the alleged assault.

 Kingston Police did not respond to requests for confirmation of their attendance to the Memorial Centre or comment on the allegations.

 On the part of the City of Kingston, which owns and operates the Memorial Centre, Ryan Evoy, Acting Manager of Recreation Facilities, stated in an email to Kingston homeless advocate and CEO of Our Livable Solutions, Chrystal Wilson, “I am unsure who had [the electricity] turned off.
 A breaker/fuse could have been blown, I noticed heaters were plugged in and being used the other day.
 This is not permittable [sic] as this is a health and safety risk.”